 The rule of thirds breaks down the frame into vertical and horizontal thirds.
 In this example you can see the grid and how I placed the focal point of the image, the birds eye, at the intersection of the lines.
 These intersections are a natural place for points of interest.

 Lines can be one of the most powerful compositional tools available to a photographer.
 Vertical and horizontal lines can give your image a feeling of repetition and help enhance a pattern.
 Lines that come from the bottom of the frame into the top, also referred to as leading lines, can help draw the viewer into the shot and point to your subject.
 Since lines give your images a geometric feel, remember to keep them as straight as possible.
 Vertical and horizontal lines that are slightly askew will distract from the composition and ultimately hurt the photograph.
+Check out this article on Adorama’s 42 West blog for additional tips and examples on how to use leading lines to capture better photos.

 Lines are one of the best ways to draw your viewer in.
 This sand dune image has many different lines that all lead to the peak in the background.
 Some are more obvious than others, but as you can see in the example with red lines, this image is carefully composed with diagonal lines to lead the viewer through the dunes and ultimately have their eye land on the mountains.